 Stop a Shut Down Initiated from the Start Menu (or Start Screen)

-If you initiated the shut down procedure from Windows, using the default menus and options for shutting down your computer, and not a custom shortcut, then things gets tricky.
-No matter how fast you are, the Stop Shut Down shortcut won’t work.
+If you initiated the shutdown procedure from Windows, using the default menus and options for shutting down your computer, and not a custom shortcut, then things get tricky.
+No matter how fast you are, the Stop Shut Down shortcut won't work.
 Your only chance is if you had multiple programs open when initiating the procedure.
-One of the open programs might take longer to respond to the shut down signal and this will trigger Windows to display a summary screen about the programs that still need to close.
+One of the open programs might take longer to respond to the shutdown signal and this will trigger Windows to display a summary screen about the programs that still need to close.

 Stopping a Shut Down - Does it Have Negative Consequences?